aruffj/ag-mc-config/README.md

 ## Server Commands for everyone

+### Important note

+The server is currently restricted by whitelisting, therefore only known accounts are allowed to connect.
+To get whitelisted please either Ping @TheCoffeeCommander or @rainer_provokateur on Telegram.

+If you are in the Trusted Group (@TheCoffeeCommander and @rainer_provokateur can set that up for you) you will be able to turn off whitelisting to invite new people.
+To do that do the following:

+1. Type `/whitelist off`
+1. Let the person you want to add to the server connect
+1. When they are connected type `/whitelist add <user name>`
+1. Enable the whitelist again with `/whitelist on`

 The Server currently supports several convenience functions.
 Please refer to the following list:

 _Note_ All commands are typed into the chat (Press the T key) and need the leading / (slash).